justinhunt/moodlecst/README.md

 The application and source code are all available at the [github repository for MoodleCST.](https://github.com/justinhunt/moodlecst)
 If you know how to install by cloning a github repository, that is the recommended method.
 Otherwise a zip file is available from there.
 You can expand it and upload it to a suitable location on your server.
 The recommended location is within a folder called "cst" in the MoodleCST Moodle plugin.
-So the final location would be: [PATH TO MOODLE]/mod/moodlecst/cst/
+So the final location would be:
+...
+[PATH TO MOODLE]/mod/moodlecst/cst/
+...

 ## Setting Up MoodleCST
 MoodleCST requires [Node.js](https://nodejs.org/) .
 Make sure you get and install that before going any further.
 You need to tell the Node.js app the URL for your Moodle server.
-This is done in two places [PATH TO MOODLE]/mod/moodlecst/cst/config/config.js and
+This is done in two places:

+...
+[PATH TO MOODLE]/mod/moodlecst/cst/config/config.js
 [PATH TO MOODLE]/mod/moodlecst/cst/appconfig.js
+...

 These files don't exist until you creat them.
 However a template for each is included with the distribution.
 So copy and rename config-TEMPLATE.js to config.js, and appconfig-TEMPLATE.js to appconfig.js.